Alexander Rendell: Early life and education

 Alexander Simon Rendell was born in Jakarta, Indonesia on 9 January 1990 to Thai mother Duangsom and British father Benjamin Rendell.
-He has an older sister, Bonita Rendell, and a younger brother, Simon Rendell.
+He has an older sister, Bonita Rendell, and an older brother, Simon Rendell.
 In Jakarta, his father had been working as a chef and the family resided in Indonesia before moving back to Bangkok, Thailand when he was 4 years old.
 Also, Alexander's career started at age 4 when he first appeared in 40 commercials in Thailand.
 At age 10, Alexander met conservationist Kru Alonkot Chukaew at Koh Yai, Thailand while he was doing research on wild elephants.
 Kru later became a mentor for Alexander where Alexander became a student and started helping injured elephants.
 At age 16, he changed his first contract with Channel 3 as an actor.

 In 2008, he graduated from Bangkok Patana School, and attended the Faculty of Communication Arts, International Program, Chulalongkorn University.
 He graduated in 2012 and has diverted his full attention to series/movies.
 Alexander also has a master's degree in environmental social science.